Focus Macomb Newsletter

 Welcome back to the MMYH Ambassadors column!
-This edition will feature an important program offered through Macomb County: Free career training at Macomb Community College.
+This edition will feature an important service: Tax Foreclosure Prevention through the Macomb County Treasurer.

 Now - think you’re ready to complete the ambassador quiz and win some great County swag?
 Click here to get started and stay tuned for the next issue, where we’ll cover a new topic.

 A message from Jako van Blerk: How does technology change our lives?

 When looking at the functions of society today, technology changed every one of them.
 Communication, medicine, dating, shopping, meal and grocery delivery, transportation and home security have been revolutionized through the Internet of Things (IoT).
 For example, we now have smartwatches, smartphones, tablets and the use of sensors, to name a few.

 Technology is changing communication to become instant and convenient, even if you are worlds apart.
 That puts information at your fingertips, and it improves our ability to communicate with loved ones while providing improved caregiving with the use of email, texting, social media, video conferencing and more.
 Hearing aids, medical alerts, remote monitoring, etc. are being done differently now and the results are instant.

 Let me dive a little deeper.
 The media industry is now streaming 24/7, which negates the need for cable, newspapers and other outlets.
 Even books are electronically available.
 And when was the last time you were in a bank?
 Most people nowadays do all their banking online.
 There is very little need to go and visit a brick-and-mortar facility.
 Most of your bill payments can be automated from your couch at home, you can transfer money across the globe and you can send someone money instantly.